trails-dfki/trails-dfki.github.io/content/post/emnlp2024/index.md

 projects: []
 ---

-One paper from researchers in the TRAILS project has been accepted as a Findings paper at the [2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024)](https://2024.emnlp.org/).
+Two papers from researchers in the TRAILS project have been accepted as Findings papers at the [2024 Conference on Empirical Methods in Natural Language Processing (EMNLP 2024)](https://2024.emnlp.org/).
 EMNLP will take place November 12-16 in Miami, Florida.
-The paper introduces the first multilingual and multimodal dataset annotated with anaphoric relations and presents experimental results for end-to-end multimodal and multilingual anaphora resolution.
+The first paper, titled "MMAR: Multilingual and Multimodal Anaphora Resolution in Instructional Videos", introduces the first multilingual and multimodal dataset annotated with anaphoric relations and presents experimental results for end-to-end multimodal and multilingual anaphora resolution.
+The second paper presents CoXQL, a dataset for user intent recognition for conversational XAI systems, covering 31 intents, seven of which require filling multiple slots.
+The paper also presents an improved parsing approach for intent recognition and slot filling on this dataset, which is evaluated using different LLMs.

 {{< cite page="/publication/oguz-etal-2024-mmar" view="4" >}}
+{{< cite page="/publication/wang-etal-2024-coxql" view="4" >}}